 Eric Christian: Oh, absolutely.
-One of the beauties of using containers is that you have the ability to scale utilizing some standard tools out there, which are absolutely fantastic, so you can deploy a container and say, "I want that deployed on three separate servers running all the time, but if my demand gets higher, I want to increase it up to 10 servers and then drop back down when the demand decreases.”
+One of the beauties of using containers is that you have the ability to scale utilising some standard tools out there, which are absolutely fantastic, so you can deploy a container and say, "I want that deployed on three separate servers running all the time, but if my demand gets higher, I want to increase it up to 10 servers and then drop back down when the demand decreases.”
 If one of those servers goes down, you have load-balancers that will direct the traffic to the live systems and away from the systems that are not live.
-So, yes, by taking advantage of containerization, we're really adding the ability to have that resilience, which is so critical.
+So, yes, by taking advantage of containerisation, we're really adding the ability to have that resilience, which is so critical.

 Eric Krell: What if any Vertex applications does a company need to have in place in order to deploy the Edge product?

 Eric Christian: All they're going to need is O Series.
-That could be O Series On-Demand or O Series on- premise.
+That could be O Series On-Demand or O Series On-Premise.

 Eric Krell: Before we sign off, what can you tell me about possible future applications of edge computing in the tax realm?

-Eric Christian: My whole world is transaction tax automation, and it's been that way my entire career.
-So I'm really excited about seeing edge computing in all other aspects of our industry, that includes exemption certificate management, reporting, returns, and all of those other components that we deal with all the time.
+Eric Christian: My whole world is transaction tax automation and it's been that way my entire career.
+So I'm really excited about seeing edge computing in all other aspects of our industry, that includes exemption certificate management, reporting, returns and all of those other components that we deal with all the time.

 Eric Krell: Well, Eric, thanks for taking the time today.
 It sounds exciting, and I look forward to reconnecting with you on edge computing soon.